Pinched Curvature in Heintze Groups of Carnot-type: Metrics on Heintze Groups of Carnot-type

-Before presenting the proof of Theorem~\ref{thm:main}, we demonstrate the following proposition, which will get us half of the way to our main theorem.
+Before presenting the proof of Theorem~\ref{thm:main}, we demonstrate the following proposition, which will get us half of the way there.

 \begin{prop} Let $G$ be a Heintze group of Carnot-type with Lie algebra $\mfg$ and $A$ be the vertical vector as in Proposition~\ref{prop:adjoint}.
-For any left-invariant metric $g$ on the derived subgroup, the horocyclic metric metric $h$ on $G$ which agrees with $g$ and sets $|A|_h=1$ has the following curvature property
+For any left-invariant metric $g$ on the derived subgroup, the Cayley pullback metric metric $h$ on $G$ which agrees with $g$ and sets $|A|_h=1$ has the following curvature property

 \end{prop}

 \begin{proof} A result of Milnor from \cite{milnor} tells us that for such an orthonormal basis $\{ f_i\}$